 Include a Media Kit

-- Your best-performing content and signature style
+- Your best-performing content and signature aesthetic

 - Audience demographics (age, location, interests)